Above Ground Above Ground — Above Ground Pool Problems: Complete Troubleshooting Guide

 2. Check skimmer basket: Clean skimmer basket weekly or more frequently during heavy use.
 A clogged basket reduces water flow significantly.

 3. Service filter media: For cartridge filters, rinse weekly and deep clean monthly with filter cleaner.
-Replace cartridges every 3-4 months or when pleats show wear.
+Replace cartridge elements every 2-5 years, or sooner if pleats show wear.
 For sand filters, backwash when pressure gauge reads 8-10 psi above clean pressure.

 4. Inspect hoses and connections: Above ground pools use flexible hoses that can develop cracks or loose clamps.
 Tighten all connections and replace damaged hoses immediately.